 Get ready to make the Best Deviled Eggs!
-This classic deviled egg recipe is so darn delicious, they won’t last long at your next picnic or potluck!
+This classic deviled egg recipe is so darn delicious, and it won’t last long at your next picnic or potluck!

 Table of Contents

 First, you need to hardboil your eggs.
 I use the following method and have perfect eggs every time.

 Fill a pot with water and bring it to a boil.
 Insert eggs and boil for exactly 12 minutes.
 No more.
 No less.
 Take off heat and run cold water over eggs to stop the cooking process and let cool.
 They peel easily and are cooked exactly the way you want them.

 The other common method is to cover the eggs with water, bring the water to a boil, and then let the eggs sit off the heat for about 10 minutes.
 Then run eggs under cold water.
 Either way, you have firm whites and perfectly set yolks.